Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 Although I am generally critical of Google's AI offerings when it comes to difficult coding challenges, I was pleasantly surprised by the quality of the output from Gemini, and it is the cheapest by far of the four models, with quite good performance.
 The main annoyance is how complicated and time-consuming it is to figure out how to get an API key that isn't rate-limited to death, which requires wading through endless, complex screens in their Google Cloud Console.

 If someone from Google is reading this: you guys really need to simplify this process and make a simple, standalone API key available for people who just want to use the Gemini API without all the extra stuff.
-This isn't rocket science-- you can literally just copy the interface from OpenAI, DeepSeek, or Anthropic for this.
+This isn't rocket science— you can literally just copy the interface from OpenAI, DeepSeek, or Anthropic for this.
 They've all figured out that you just need to make it really simple and obvious.
 You just need to get a credit card (or even use Google Pay) and generate an API key.
 It does not need to be integrated with the global system for all Google Cloud services on the front end (it can be on the backend, but that's an internal implementation detail and of no interest to potential users).
 You are preventing people from even trying your service my throwing up all these pointless barriers, presumably because of dysfunctional internal politics and bureaucracy.

 ### Key Observations from Cross-Provider Testing